-Adapting courses to a remote format can be challenging.
-Take inspiration from the following faculty and their experiences delivering remote courses this past summer and fall.
+Take inspiration from the following faculty and staff and their experiences with remote delivery.

 Create Opportunities for Students to Ask Questions

 Listen to Profs.
-Pallavi Sirjoosingh from Chemistry and Richard Koestner from Psychology discuss how they adapted their remote courses to allow for synchronous interaction time with their students, and what effect this had on the learning and teaching experience in their courses.
+Pallavi Sirjoosingh from Chemistry and Richard Koestner from Psychology discuss how they adapted their remote courses to allow for synchronous interaction time with their students.

 TurningPoint and Zoom Polling

-With all the available technologies for remote learning, which do you choose for your course?
 Listen to Profs.
-Giulia Alberini from Computer Science, Stephanie Weber from Biology, and Kenneth Ragan from Physics discuss their firsthand experience using TurningPoint and Zoom polling.
+Giulia Alberini from Computer Science, Stephanie Weber from Biology, and Ken Ragan from Physics discuss their firsthand experience using TurningPoint and Zoom polling.